rcalix1/RLHF/theory/README.md

 "light"

-(and the next token after "light")
+(and the next token after "light") and we can ignore this one

 This process is simply: